CoreMedia/coremedia-studio-hub/documentation/README.md

 ## Abstract

-The CoreMedia Studio Hub allows to integrate various external and asset management systems into the Studio library and to preview items of these systems.
+The CoreMedia Content Hub allows to integrate various external and asset management systems into the Studio library and to preview items of these systems.
 It allows you to integrate just about any external system or platform into your CoreMedia system.
-The Studio Hub is implemented as a Blueprint extension.
+The Content Hub is implemented as a Blueprint extension.

 ## Terms and Description